Sophie Trudeau (musician): Biography

-Trudeau first served as violinist for Godspeed You!
+Trudeau first served as a violinist for Godspeed You!
 Black Emperor on their first EP, Slow Riot for New Zerø Kanada, which was released in 1999.
 Trudeau went on later to co-found Thee Silver Mt.
 Zion Memorial Orchestra & Tra-La-La Band, where she serves as one of two principal violinists.
 Trudeau has also played the bass guitar on The "Pretty Little Lightning Paw" E.P., as well as trumpet on Horses in the Sky.
 She is also credited as playing violin on the Arcade Fire track "Wake Up" from their debut album Funeral.

 Sharing the responsibility with the other six members, Trudeau sings with Thee Silver Mt.
 Zion Memorial Orchestra & Tra-La-La Band.

 Trudeau was also the founder of Bangor Records.
 Its roster included her string trio project, The Mile End Ladies String Auxiliary, for which she played violin, along with Beckie Foon of Thee Silver Mt.
 Zion Memorial Orchestra & Tra-La-La Band on cello and Genevieve Heistek of Hangedup on viola.
 Their first album, From Cells of Roughest Air, was released by Bangor Records on 1 January 2005.
 She was also a member of Diebold, a duo who released an album on Bangor in January 2007.

 In 2006, Sophie, with Efrim Menuck and Thierry Amar, assisted in the recording of Carla Bozulich's first release for Constellation, Evangelista.